2020 - Kevin Conroy

 He was a delegate to the Michigan Constitutional Convention, chairman of the Ingham County American Red Cross, and a trustee of St. Lawrence Hospital.
 He served at various times as president of the Lansing Rotary Club, the City Club of Lansing, the American Public Power Association, the Michigan Engineering Society, and the Greater Lansing Area Safety Council.

-He and his wife, Thelma, were the parents of one son and four daughters.
 He was an avid stamp collector and was considered one of the nation's top authorities on electric-powered vehicles.
 He admired the simplicity of an electric car.
 He said, "It has only eight moving parts, and four of those are wheels."

 Always maintaining close ties with MSU, Claud served on the MSU Foundation's first board of directors.
 He was asked by President John A. Hannah to oversee the construction of the Alumni Chapel.
 He also supervised the completion of 7,000 married-student housing units in just five months to accommodate U.S. servicemen returning to campus after World War II.

 Claud always attended the spring commencement exercises of MSU's College of Engineering and the initiation ceremonies of the Chi Epsilon civil engineering honor society, and he kept close tabs on each alumnus who won the Claud R. Erickson Award.

 When asked by President Hannah at one point, "Why do MSU alumni come back to campus year after year?" he responded, "Because they love the university that offered them the hand of friendship and the open door of opportunity."